nidkil/test_app_factory/readme.md

 ```

 Now for the part that was driving met crazy, the testing code.
 I still do not understand fully why it is the
-only place in my code that was causing a problem, probably has to do with the way unittest works.
+only place in my code that was causing a problem, probably has to do with the way `cunittest` works.
 Anyway, to
 get the factory pattern to work you need to add `app_context` to specific statements.
 Here is an example.

 ```